marincarroll/marincarroll.github.io/README.md

 ### Nice to have

-- Markdown setup for content instead of JSON
+- Markdown setup for content instead of JSON [wip]
 - Set up more robust TypeScript
   - resume.d.ts is doing nothing right now
 - Structured data